MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 The following are the constraints in this scenario:

-- Client applications are using an external OpenID Connect (OIDC) enabled identity provider, such as Okta or Auth0, or
+- Client applications are using an external OpenID Connect (OIDC) enabled identity provider, such as Okta, Auth0, or social identity providers.
-- Client applications are authenticating against a Microsoft Entra ID tenant external to the Azure OpenID instance
+- Client applications are authenticating against a Microsoft Entra tenant different than the Azure OpenAI data plane's tenant.

-### Connecting directly to OpenAI
+### Connecting directly to Azure OpenAI

 If the client applications in these scenarios are connecting directly to Azure OpenAI (not using a gateway), they must use key-based authentication to authenticate to Azure OpenAI.
-Key-based authentication introduces extra security concerns such as securely storing the keys, rotating the keys, and the inability to provide different clients their own role-based access control (RBAC) configurations.
+Key-based authentication introduces extra security concerns such as securely storing the keys, rotating the keys, and the inability to provide different clients their own role-based access control (RBAC) configurations for individual model deployments.

 ### Introducing a gateway